marcysko/Python-Mini-Projects/README.md

   * Character Creator: created a Character class that will be used for a coding game.
   * Online Item: created a class to keep inventory of grocery items at a store.

+* Functions
+  * Morse Encoder: wrote a function that converts a set of numbers to Morse code.
+  * Fare Split Calculator: created a function that splits a Doober fare between several users.